EduardGomezEscandell/SudokuSolver/README.md

 ## Future work

 In the future I wish to add more functionality.
 Some ideas are:
+- Writting some documentation
+- Replacing all remaining raw pointers with smart pointers
+- Parallel exploration of branches.
 - Adding more complex logic algorithms
-- Translating the code to C++ while leaving a Python API
-- Parallel exploration of branches.